lukaszkorecki/mokujin/README.md

 ### Rationalle

-`clojure.tools.logging` is Good Enough :tm: but it's missing [Mapped Diagnostic Context (MDC)](https://logback.qos.ch/manual/mdc.html) support - as way of adding **structured** information to your logs.
+`clojure.tools.logging` is Good Enough :tm: but it would be great if it supported [Mapped Diagnostic Context (MDC)](https://logback.qos.ch/manual/mdc.html) - as way of adding **structured** information to your logs.
+This way you get both structured data that can be used to dervive metrics, alerts etc in your log collector and human readable logs for debugging pruposes.

+Mokujin emerged after years of working with different logging solutions in Clojure (and other languages), log aggregation systems and monitoring platforms.
+It strikes a balance between familiar API, and leveraging existing JVM ecosystem and all of its good (and bad) parts.

+### How does it work?

 Mokujin wraps `clojure.tools.logging` and inject SLF4J's MDC into logging statements, if provided.
-It tries to maintain balance between features and the API of a widely used library.
-While effort was made to keep things as efficient as possible, it's been used in applications that do a lot of I/O, where wait times far exceeds the impact of extra operations required to manipulate the MDC.
+It tries to maintain a balance between new features and the API of a widely used library.
+Mokujin wraps standard logging macros (`info`, `warn` etc) and adds support for the context map argument, as the first arg.
+`infof` (and similar) variants are present, but do not support MDC (more on that later).

+#### Performance

+> :warn: this part is still in progress

+While effort was made to keep things as efficient as possible, there is some impact introduced by manipulating the MDC object.
+Typical "raw" call to `clojure.tools.logging/info` is measured in nano-seconds.
+Same call to `mokujin.log/info` will have nearly the same performance characteristics.
+Only when introducing several levels of MDC processing you can expect a slow down to micro-seconds.
+Not bad, and for services that do a lot of I/O the impact is negligible.
+Additionally, your logging backend is more of a factor here.

 You can run the benchmark via `clj -M:benchmark`.

 ### Show me the codes!

-Rather than logging something like this:
+Rather than logging something like this (you probably shouldn't include emails in your logs, but that's a different topic):

 ```clojure
 (require '[clojure.tools.logging :as log])